allenai/persona-bias/README.md

 ## 💻 Usage
 1. **Example Usage:**

     `persona/run.py` is the main entry point for the code.
-It can be used to query ChatGPT to generate the outputs and evaluate the accuracy for *any* **persona** on any of the *24* supported **datasets** using any of the 3 supported **persona instructions**.
+It can be used to query ChatGPT to generate the outputs and evaluate the accuracy for *any* **persona** on any of the *24* supported **datasets** using any of the *3* supported **persona instructions**.

     ```
     python persona/run.py --dataset_name mmlu-abstract_algebra --prompt_type "adopt_identity_accordance" --persona "a Religious person" --eval
     ```

     This will evaluate the persona of `a Religious person` on the `Abstract Algebra` dataset of MMLU using the `adopt_identity_accordance` persona instruction.
-The model outputs will be saved in the `results` directory.
 Note that this program internally queries ChatGPT for the responses and will incur costs on your OpenAI account.

+2. **Outputs:**

+    The model outputs will be saved in the `results` directory in the json format.
+For every run, 3 files will be generated:
+    - `*_raw_responses_*.json`: Contains the raw responses from ChatGPT.
+    - `*_text_predictions_*.json`: Contains the extracted answers from the raw responses.
+    - `*_labeled.json`: Contains the `is_correct` labels for the extracted answers denoting whether the extracted answer is correct or not.

+    Refer to the `outputs` directory for some sample output files.

-2. **Persona Instructions:**
+3. **Persona Instructions:**

     The code supports the following persona instructions.
-Provide the name of the instruction in the `prompt_type` argument.
+Provide the name of the desired instruction in the `prompt_type` argument.

     | **Name** | **Instruction** |
     |:------------:|---------------------------------|